 Matching gifts: Understanding and working with them in LGL

 LGL is often asked about how to properly enter and track matching gifts from organizations and associated gifts from individual donors who work at those organizations.
 (Both for-profit and nonprofit employers have HR policies providing matching dollars for employee contributions and/or volunteer time.)
 This article is intended to help explain the scenarios we've seen for matching gifts and guide (but not dictate) your gift entry/stewardship procedures.

 Q: What is a "matching gift?"

-Matching gifts are provided as an employee benefit by companies and nonprofit organizations.
+Matching gifts are typically provided as an employee benefit by companies and nonprofit organizations.
 They are primarily motivated by two things: a) the intention to be a good citizen employer in the community and b) attracting the best possible employees.
 Key things to know about matching gifts: